 Their radiographic appearance and biological behaviour are also intermediate.
-They may invade adjacent structures and also spread along CSF (imaging of the intire craniospinal axis is required 3).
+They may invade adjacent structures and also spread along CSF and therefore imaging of the entire craniospinal axis is therefore required 3.

-Pineal parenchymal tumour with intermediate differentiation have similar macroscopic appearance to pineocytomas, appearing relatively well circumscribed with heterogeneous cut surface 4.
+Pineal parenchymal tumours with intermediate differentiation have a similar macroscopic appearance to pineocytomas, appearing relatively well circumscribed with heterogeneous cut surface 4.

 Two microscopic patterns are encountered, sometimes co-existing 4: